pearcebasmanm/arborly/src/lib.typ

 }

 let propagate-style((body, children, style, ..rest), parent-style) = {
-  // update the parent-style for all children with inerited values if "inherit" in style.keys() {
+  // update the parent-style for all children with inherited values if "inherit" in style.keys() {
     parent-style = merge-dictionary(parent-style, style.inherit)
     style.remove("inherit")